outmoded/hapijs.com/lib/tutorials/en_US/getting-started.md

 - Run: `npm init` and follow the prompts.
 This will generate a package.json file for you.

-- Run: `npm install @hapi/hapi`, this will install the latest version of hapi as a dependency in your package.json.
+- Run: `npm install --save @hapi/hapi`, this will install the latest version of hapi as a dependency in your package.json.

 ## <a name="server" /> Creating a Server